tonjakae/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/87340105/154782601-27956677-aaf5-4e37-b48e-2b82d57d14c9.png)

 ## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Removing the 9th grader' math and reading scores drastically reduced Thomas High School's academic performance when compared to the other school.

 ## How does replacing the ninth-grade scores affect the following:
 * Math and reading scores by grade